Leeds United F.C.: 2002–2010: Financial crisis and decline

 On 21 January 2005, Ken Bates bought the club.
 Under Blackwell, Leeds United reached the Championship play-off final, which they lost to Watford.
 With the team performing poorly, Blackwell's contract was terminated, and hired John Carver as caretaker manager, but his spell was not a success and he was relieved of his duties, with Dennis Wise installed as his replacement on 24 October 2006.
 Wise was unable to lift the team out of the relegation zone for much of the season, despite bringing in a number of experienced loan players and free transfers on short-term deals.
 With relegation virtually assured, Leeds entered administration on 4 May 2007, thus incurring a league-imposed 10-point deduction that officially relegated the club to the third tier of English football; the club had previously never played any lower than the second tier.

 On 3 July 2007, HM Revenue and Customs (HMRC) lodged a legal challenge to Leeds' Creditors' Voluntary Agreement (CVA).
 Under league rules, if the club were still in administration at the start of the following season, Leeds would have been prevented from starting their season by the Football League.
 Following the challenge by HMRC, the club was put up for sale by KPMG, and again Ken Bates' bid was accepted.
-The League eventually sanctioned this under the "exceptional circumstances rule" but imposed a 15-point deduction due to the club failing to exit administration with a CVA, as the Football League rules required.
+The league eventually sanctioned this under the "exceptional circumstances rule" but imposed a 15-point deduction due to the club failing to exit administration with a CVA, as the Football League rules required.
 On 31 August 2007, HMRC decided not to pursue its legal challenge any further.
 Wise and his assistant Gus Poyet guided Leeds to a play-off position, only for Poyet to leave for Tottenham, and Wise quitting to take up a position at Newcastle United.
 Wise was replaced by former club captain Gary McAllister.
 Leeds went on to secure a place in the play-off final, but were beaten by Doncaster Rovers.
-McAllister was dismissed after a run of five straight defeats on 21 December 2008.
-McAllister was replaced by Simon Grayson, who resigned from his post as manager of Blackpool to take the position.
-Under Grayson, Leeds made the play-offs once again, but were beaten over the two legs of the semi-finals by Millwall.
-In 2009–10, Leeds United made their best ever start to a season, and caused a major upset in the third round of the FA Cup by beating Manchester United at Old Trafford.
+McAllister was dismissed after a run of five straight defeats, and was replaced by Blackpool manager Simon Grayson.
+Leeds made the play-offs once again, but were beaten over two legs by Millwall.
+Leeds made their best ever start to a season the following campaign, and caused a major upset in the third round of the FA Cup by beating Manchester United at Old Trafford.
 After an impressive run in the FA Cup, Leeds' league form suffered, however the team rallied and won their final game of the season to confirm promotion to the Championship as runners-up to Norwich City.